viktorexe/SiteMaintainence-Page/README.md

 ## 📌 Notes

-- The "TaskNext" text is just a placeholder—replace it with your actual website name.
+- Replace it with your actual website name.
 - The UI can be further improved by adjusting animations, fonts, or additional features.

 ## 🎨 Preview